6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 What is Uniqueness Data Quality Dimension?

-Uniqueness refers to the occurrence of an object or events being recorded multiple times in a dataset.
+Uniqueness refers to the occurrence of an object or event being recorded multiple times in a dataset.

 Below are examples of duplicate data:

-There is a general expectation that a single physical entity should be only represented once.
-In this example, the customer is recorded twice, initially as “Thomas” and second time by the nickname “Tom”.
-Anyone accessing the data may be confused about which name to use for the customer.
+There is a general expectation that a single physical entity should only be represented once.
+In this example, the customer is recorded twice, initially as “Thomas” and then by his nickname “Tom”.
+Anyone accessing the data may become confused about which customer name to use to proceed.
 Additionally, information about the customer might be split across the two records.
 As a result, the company may count two customers, even though there is only one.

 What is Validity Data Quality Dimension?